pulumi/examples/azure-py-virtual-data-center/README.md

     ```
     Note: it isn't yet [possible](https://github.com/pulumi/pulumi/issues/2800) to discover the Pulumi organization from within the program, which is why you need to set the `org` configuration variable for each stack that needs to peer with another stack.

-    If you later destroy a stack, you need to remove the corresponding `peer` variable in the other stack.
-If you want to tear down the peerings, you should remove the variables in both stacks:
+    If you later destroy a stack, you need to remove the corresponding `peer` variable in the other stack and run `pulumi up`.
+If you want to tear down the peerings, you should remove the `peer` variables in both stacks and run `pulumi up`:

     ```bash
     $ pulumi stack select prod
     $ pulumi config rm peer
+    $ pulumi up
     $ pulumi stack select dr
     $ pulumi config rm peer
+    $ pulumi up
     ```

-    The next time you use the `pulumi up` command for each stack, the peerings will be removed.
+    You need to remove both peerings before you can connect the hubs again.

 1. When you are finished experimenting, you can destroy all of the resources, and the stacks: